 - Help stuff donation envelopes into the orders of service (if applicable).

-- If a collection is being taken for the UU@UN, encourage people to write their information on the donation envelopes included in the orders of service so that you can get the Supporters needed to become a Blue Ribbon Congregation
+- If a collection is being taken for the UU@UN, encourage people to write their information on the donation envelopes included in the orders of service so that you can get the Supporters needed to become a Sixth Principle Congregation

 - After the service: Enjoy coffee hour socialization, introduce speaker(s) to members of the congregation, make sure people know about and will join you for the action that follows.